spbrooks74/PredictHousingPrices/README.md

 # PredictHousingPrices
-This code written to predict housing prices.
+This code was written to predict housing prices.